Faizan-Mahimkar/VillainArc_Datathon2.0/README.md

-# MindEase
+# **MindEase: Proactive Mental Health Companion**

-An application to self identify the mental health status of a person and provide guidance for support
+An application to self identify the mental health status of a person and provide guidance for support.

+Check out our [documentation](url_to_docs) for more details.

 ## Problems Identified: